reidmorrison/rocketjob/docs/guide.md

 Once all slices have been processed and there are only failed slices left, then the job as a whole is failed.

-### Tabular Files
+### Reading Tabular Files

-Very often data that is being received is in a format very similar to that of a spreadsheet with rows and columns, such as CSV, or Excel files.
+Very often received data is in a format very similar to that of a spreadsheet with rows and columns, such as CSV, or Excel files.
 Usually the first row is the header that describes what each column contains.
 The remaining rows are the actual data for processing.
-By default the csv format is used.

-Include the `RocketJob::Batch::Tabular` plugin so that tabular files such as csv and Excel are automatically parsed prior to being passed into the perform method.
-The `perform` method now takes a `Hash` as the argument instead of the raw csv line.
+Include the `RocketJob::Batch::Tabular::Input` plugin so that tabular files such as csv and Excel are automatically parsed prior to being passed into the perform method.
+Since the plugin parses each row prior to `perform` being called, a Hash will be passed as the first argument to `perform`, instead of the raw csv line.

 This `Hash` consists of the header field names as keys and the values that were received for the specific row in the file.